Last Updated on April 23, 2023

-Fun fact: A pair of Pomeranians are called a Puff, a group of three and above is called a Tuft.
+Fun fact: A pair of Pomeranians are called a Puff, and a group of three and above is called a Tuft.

-At 1 – 4 puppies, Pomeranians don’t have big litters.
+At 1 – 4 puppies, Pomeranians don’t have big litter.
 They might even require assistance with delivery, so they don’t come cheap.
 You might find yourself forking out $1800 – $6000 for a well-bred puppy.

 A good breeder is a lifelong mentor.
 You should be able to go to them if you have any problems with your dog and they should be as happy to help you out.